Alan Mendez’s connection with Don Bosco continues. From a notorious kid who loved to rebel to a polished, self-made entrepreneur.

 A phrase I saw in passing made an impact that helped in redefining an obscure path with no expectations of the outcome.
 This life I led isn’t for the faint, knowing each time I go out might be my last.

-Almost 30 years of travelling, working around the globe engaging in missions that ran on a razor edge between being a missionary or a mercenary, then retiring with all my limbs intact, is an achievement in itself!
+Almost 30 years of traveling, working around the globe engaging in missions that ran on a razor edge between being a missionary or a mercenary, then retiring with all my limbs intact, is an achievement in itself!
 Many of my fellow mercenaries were not that fortunate.
 I did not even have a chance to say my last goodbye.

 From the high seas to the rough roads